y-ken/fluent-logger-mruby/README.md

 ## Install

 Let's add these gem line into `build_config.rb` and execute `rake` to build mruby.
-Another way to install this mrbgems, you can use [mgem](http://blog.mruby.sh/201301040627.html).
+Another way to use this mrbgems, you can generate a build configuration with [mgem](http://blog.mruby.sh/201301040627.html).

 #### for Unix/Linux/MacOSX